zo0o0ot/talk-spot/SoftSkills/Mindfulness-WellnessWheel.md

 You should attend because I will give you an opportunity to do a self-assessment and make a plan to improve your future wellness.

+Alternate description:
+The goal of this talk is to focus on finding balance at work using the Wellness Wheel.
+This presentation covers several topics:

+- An introduction to mindfulness and the RAIN method.
+- A description of the Wellness Wheel and an overview of the dimensions of wellness
+- A self-assessment to help give you a snapshot of your current status
+- A roadmap to an experimental mindset

 ## Audience
 Who is the audience?
 - Anybody!
 No previous experience is necessary.